 Family Law Basics

 A person who is dealing with family breakdown will likely hear legal terms and the names of certain laws as they begin to look at the area of family law.
-Although the information on this site is written for people without any legal training, some understanding of the legal terms used and the laws that apply in different situations can help people navigate this area of the law.
+Understanding these legal terms and the laws that apply in different situations can help people navigate this area of the law.

 Parents & Spouses

-The parts of family law that deal with parenting arrangements and child support, as well as the rules concerning who is considered a parent, apply to all parents.
-This includes married parents, single parents, adoptive parents, parents who live together and same-sex parents.
+The parts of family law that deal with parentage, parenting arrangements and child support apply to all parents.
+This includes adoptive parents, same-sex parents and parents who were never spouses.

 The parts of family law that deal with family property and spousal support, however, only apply to spouses.
-Spouses include married couples but also include people who have lived together as spouses for a required period of time, including same-sex couples.
+Spouses include married couples and also couples, including same-sex couples, who have lived together as spouses for a required period of time.
 The required time period can differ based on the type of claim being made and other circumstances, such as whether a couple have children together.
-In Saskatchewan, generally speaking, unmarried couples can only claim spousal support or family property rights after they have lived together as spouses for two years or more.
+In Saskatchewan, unmarried couples can usually only claim spousal support or family property rights after they have lived together as spouses for two years or more.

 Lived Together as Spouses

 Whether a couple has lived together as spouses is a question of fact.
-Because the way couples relate to each other is very individual, there is no single test to determine whether a couple will be considered spouses in the eyes of the law.
+The relationship any specific couple has will be different from others.
+Because of this, there is no single test to determine whether a couple will be considered spouses in the eyes of the law.

-There are a number of areas of a couple’s personal life that would generally be taken into account, including:
+There are a number of areas of a couple’s personal life that the court would generally take into account, including:

 Valid Marriages